HomeSite Map

 A 50th Anniversay edition of the compilation album "The Beatles / 1967 - 1970" (aka "The Blue Album") was released on November 10th, 2023, the Giles Martin stereo mix of "Let It Be" as detailed above, being included.
 This expanded release included 12 additional songs for a total of 38 tracks, and was made available as a double CD and as a triple vinyl release on both black and blue vinyl.

-Live versions of “Let It Be” played by Paul McCartney are included on the following US releases: “Concerts For The People Of Kampuchea” (March 30th, 1981), “Tripping The Live Fantastic” (November 5th, 1990), “Tripping The Live Fantastic: Highlight!”
-(November 12th, 1990), “The Concert For New York City” (November 27th, 2001), “Back In The US” (November 11th, 2002), “Good Eveneing New York City” (November 17th, 2009), the Billy Joel album “Live At Shea Stadium: The Concert” (March 8th, 2011) and “Amoeba Gig” (July 12th, 2019).
+McCartney renditions of “Let It Be” are included on the following US releases: “Concerts For The People Of Kampuchea” (March 30th, 1981), “Tripping The Live Fantastic” (November 5th, 1990), “Tripping The Live Fantastic: Highlight!”
+(November 12th, 1990), “The Concert For New York City” (November 27th, 2001), “Back In The US” (November 11th, 2002), “Good Eveneing New York City” (November 17th, 2009), the Billy Joel album “Live At Shea Stadium: The Concert” (March 8th, 2011), “Amoeba Gig” (July 12th, 2019) and "One Hand Clapping" (June 14th, 2024).

 A unique version of "Let It Be" was released as a single on August 18th, 2023, this being the version Paul and Ringo recorded with Dolly Parton for her album "Rockstar," which was later released on November 17th, 2023.